3 Things You Need to Know About Starting a Food Truck

 Many mobile food trucks are skipping websites altogether and using social media as their only means of advertising and marketing.
 Sites like Twitter and Facebook allow food trucks to post their daily or weekly location, while Instagram offers a platform to showcase menu items and daily specials.
 Utilizing mobile technology allows food trucks to connect with customers no matter where they are.
-Food trucks can advertise their location, as well as continually engage with customers through tweets, shares and posts.
+Food trucks can advertise their location, as well as continually engage with customers through tweets, shares, and posts.

 Social media is also an excellent way to shape a food truck’s voice and brand, building a stronger bond with customers.
 A bonus of social media is that it's free.
-Read more about how to use social media to reach customers.

 Food trucks offer a budding entrepreneur the opportunity to break into the restaurant industry on a shoestring budget.
 Once pigeon-holed as fast food on wheels, today’s food truck concepts include many different types of global cuisine, with a growing emphasis on healthy food options.
-Thanks to social media, food truck owners can connect with customers on a personal level, anywhere, any place.
-Without a pricey advertising budget.
+Thanks to social media, food truck owners can connect with customers on a personal level, anywhere, any place without a pricey advertising budget.